sleepdiary/docs/create/reconstruct.md

 Every program that logs your activity has its own bespoke format, designed around the requirements of that program.
 And for privacy and security reasons, access to the data is often limited.
 That means reconstructing a diary is quite technical and often inaccurate, but it can be a quick way to see your past sleeping pattern.
 See [the diary creation page](./) for information about creating a proper diary for future events.

+A collection of example sources are presented below, but your best source depends on your personal behaviour.
+For example, if you're always on your Android phone, [Google Takeout](https://support.google.com/accounts/answer/3024190?hl=en) will let you download a lot of data about your activity.

 ## General overview

 To reconstruct a diary, you need to create an _activity log_ that will then be converted to a normal diary.
 This is a simple text file that looks something like: